 Stockholm, full of grace

 So you’ve made it to Stockholm.
 Now let me take you further into an amazing architectural era: Swedish Grace!
-This is a guide to a style of contrasts and to Stockholm's most graceful buildings!
+This is a guide to a style of contrasts and Stockholm's most graceful buildings!

 My better half is an architect and he suggested that I make a guide on where to find Swedish Grace in Stockholm.
 He is full of great ideas, and I am full of curiosity when it comes to architecture, so I decided to dive in!